coders-school/cpp-fundamentals/module3/02_references.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

-A function call is simply:
+We call function simply like this:
 <!-- .element: class="fragment fade-in" -->

 ```cpp